imagineLife/ts/what-is-it.md

 `any` is a top type.
 Any value in js can be assigned to the `any` type.
 `unknown` vals, though, do not work with `any`.

+## Bottom Types
+These describe things that can hold no possible value.
+Why?!
+Well... to explicitly state when a var can be worth nothing:
+- maybe in an `else` statement where all other `if` cases have been met
+- maybe in a `switch` default